 During the pandemic, these two qualities weren’t only value adds.
 They were necessities.
 The safety of your clients and customers, as well as maintaining local and state guidance, required you to be open and honest.
 But it goes beyond that.
 Businesses that were open with their customers were able to remind them that we were in this thing together.
 Customers in many cases rallied around businesses they wanted to support and made the extra effort to help.

-It’s not only important to tell customers what you’re doing for safety, it’s also vital that they know how to support you when times are hard.
+It’s not only important to tell customers what you’re doing for safety, but it’s also vital that they know how to support you when times are hard.

 Failure Isn’t an End, It’s Just a Beginning

 A lot of people talk about failing upward.
 Learning lessons from our failures is a vital part of any person in any walk of life.
 It’s especially important for business owners.
 But this concept is often academic for many of us.
-We often assume we have recession-proof business models, that nothing will hurt our business.
+We often assume we have recession-proof business models, and that nothing will hurt our business.
 We’re different.
 We’ll survive anything.

 But this year has watched a lot of successful businesses shut their doors for good.
 Now more than ever is the time to realize that failure is something we learn lessons from, a necessary part of growth.
 It also happens in degrees.
 Even when failure seems absolute, there is always something that could make it worse.
-Taking the lessons learned from this year, and applying them moving forward, will separate the people who make great successes of the new year and those who repeat the trials of this one.
+Taking the lessons learned from this year, and applying them moving forward, will separate the people who make great successes in the new year and those who repeat the trials of this one.

 This Too Shall Pass